Security guard: Canada

 Many security guards in Canada are unionized.
-The primary unions which represent security guards in Canada are the United Food and Commercial Workers (UFCW), Local 333, and the Canadian branch of the United Steelworkers (USW).
-In contrast to the legal restrictions in the United States, Canadian labour relations boards will certify bargaining units of security guards for a Canadian Labour Congress (CLC)-affiliated union or in the same union with other classifications of employees.
+The primary unions that represent security guards in Canada are the United Food and Commercial Workers (UFCW), Local 333, and the Canadian branch of the United Steelworkers (USW).
+In contrast to the legal restrictions in the United States, Canadian labour relations boards will certify bargaining units of security guards for a Canadian Labour Congress (CLC)-affiliated union, or for the same union as for other employee classifications.

 Singapore

 Security officers in Singapore are unionised under the Union of Security Employees (USE), an affiliate of the National Trades Union Congress (NTUC).

 United States

-In June 1947, the United States Congress passed the Taft–Hartley Act placing many restrictions on labor unions.
-Section 9 (B) (3) of the act prevents the National Labor Relations Board (NLRB) from certifying for collective bargaining any unit which mixes security employees with non-security employees.
-This restricts the ability of security employees to join any union that also represents other types of employees.
-They may be part of an independent, "security-only" union, not affiliated with any coalition of other types of labor unions such as the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).
-A union which also represents non-security employees may also represent and bargain on behalf of security employees with the employer's consent.
+In June 1947, the United States Congress passed the Taft–Hartley Act, placing many restrictions on labor unions.
+Section 9 (B) (3) of the act prevents the National Labor Relations Board (NLRB) from certifying for collective bargaining any unit that mixes security employees with non-security employees.
+This restricts security employees' ability to join any union that also represents other types of employees.
+They may be part of an independent "security-only" union, not affiliated with any coalition of other labor unions, such as the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).
+A union that also represents non-security employees may also represent and bargain on behalf of security employees with the employer's consent.
 Two of the largest security unions are the Security, Police, and Fire Professionals of America (SPFPA) and the United Government Security Officers of America (UGSOA), but the largest union of security officers is SEIU 32BJ, which as of 2018 had over 30,000 security officers.